dylanpieper/ShinySurveyJS/readme.md

 ## Hashing Process and URL Parameters

 ShinySurveyJS uses an automatic hashing system for URL parameters to enhance security and prevent direct access to the survey environment (e.g., users modifying readable URL parameters).
-However, a word of caution, the current infrastructure does not prevent the programmatic identification of hashes.
+However, as a word of caution, the current infrastructure does not prevent the programmatic identification of hashes.

 ### Functionality: